TheRiverElder/rand-text/README.md

-# Pattern
+# Rand Text

-Use pattern like:
+Use pattern below to generate a random phrase or sentence.

 ```
 # pattern_set_key_1